 Traffic Laws: To be safe, don’t drink alcohol before driving.
-The maximum legal blood alcohol content is 0.03 percent (well under the acceptable level in the United States).
+The maximum legal blood alcohol content is 0.03 percent (well under the acceptable limit in the United States).

-If you are stopped by traffic police and are likely to receive a fine, request a blood test to confirm your actual blood alcohol level.
+If you are stopped by traffic police for driving under the influence of alcohol and are told that you will receive a fine or will be arrested, request a blood test to confirm your actual blood alcohol level.

-Public Transportation: The public transportation network is well developed but there are a few things to keep in mind:
+Public Transportation: The public transportation network is well developed but differences to keep in mind include:

 See our Road Safety page for more information.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Moldova, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Moldova’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.